The "Dunajec" castle in Niedzica

 Granary - This wooden facility was erected in the last decade of the 18th century.
 It was slightly modified and transformed in the 19th century and is one of the few building which has remained in the same place.
 It was built as part of the castle farm.
 Currently, it houses a permanent exhibition - the Folk Art of Spiš.
 All exhibits are from the 19th and 20th century from different parts of the Spiš region.
 The facility is located approx. 150 m from the castle on the opposite side of the road.

 Museum opening hours:

-The Castle, the Carriage House and the Granary are open from May 1 to September 30, every day from 9:00 am to 7:00 pm.
+The Castle, the Carriage House are open from May 1 to September 30, every day from 9:00 am to 7:00 pm.
+The Granary is open from 9:00 am to 5 pm.
 The museum's cash desk is open from 9:00 am to 6:20 pm.